-The Cook Music Library offers 154 computers for use by library patrons.
+The Cook Music Library offers over 150 computers for use by library patrons.
 Most are found in two large clusters on the first and third floors of the Music Library and are supported by IU's University Information Technology Services (UITS) in partnership with Libraries Information Technology and Music Information Technology Services.
 All computers include standard professional software for office applications, graphic design, music notation, digital music library, and other specialized music software packages.
 Please see the section below for information on getting help using Music Library Technology.

 The IUB Libraries partner with UITS to provide wireless access throughout the public areas in libraries around the IU Bloomington campus.
 IU students, faculty, staff and affiliates should connect to IU Secure, the University's primary wireless network.
 Visitors to campus should use the AT&T Wireless Network available throughout campus.